cosmos/ethermint/docs/basics/namespaces.md

 {"jsonrpc":"2.0","id":1,"result":"0x1199b"}
 ```

 ### eth_getBlockByNumber

 Returns information about a block by block number.

 #### Parameters

-- QUANTITY|TAG - block number, or the string "earliest", "latest" or "pending", as in the default block parameter.
+- Block Number

-- Boolean - If true it returns the full transaction objects, if false only the hashes of the transactions.
+- If true it returns the full transaction objects, if false only the hashes of the transactions.

 ```json
 // Request